Northney

 Northney is a village on north Hayling island in the borough of Havant in the county of Hampshire, England.
 It is on the north coast of the island, east of where the A3023 meets the shore of the island and north of North Hayling.
 Hayling Island marina is nearby.

 History

 The local parish church, St Peter's is a mid 12th century Norman church.
 After the Norman Conquest, the lands and properties of North Hayling were feued from the Bishop of Winchester to Jumièges Abbey in Normandy.
-By 1140, the abbey had paid for St Peters church to be built for the local community.
+By 1140, the abbey had paid for St Peter's church to be built for the local community.
 The church has three bells, cast around 1350.

-Princess Catherine Yurievskaya (1878-1959), a daughter of Alexander II of Russia, is buried in the graveyard of St Peters.
+Princess Catherine Yurievskaya (1878-1959), a daughter of Alexander II of Russia, is buried in the graveyard of St Peter's.

 In 1694, it was reported that 30 villagers subscribed three guineas each to fight France in the Nine Years' War.

 North Hayling railway station was a railway station to the west of the village that opened in 1867 and closed in 1963.